Axway/amplify-central/content/en/docs/connect_manage_environ/mesh_management/deploy-your-agents-with-the-axway-cli.md

     Traceability agent
     ```

-    If you choose to deploy Traceability agent, select the mode in which you want the Traceability Agent to run.
+    If you choose to deploy the Traceability Agent, select the mode in which you want the Traceability Agent to run.

     The Amplify Istio Traceability Agent has two modes, default and verbose.
 The default mode captures only the headers specified in the EnvoyFilter.
 The verbose mode captures all the headers in the request and response flows.
 Once selected, you will be able to switch modes if required.
 Refer to [Monitor APIs and Services - Toggling the Traceability Agent](/docs/connect_manage_environ/mesh_management/traceability_agent_configuration/#toggling-the-traceability-agent).